puppetlabs/puppet-docs/source/learning/ordering.markdown

 And that'll do it!
 Run that manifest with puppet apply, and after you log out, you won't be able to SSH into the VM again. _Victory._

 To fix it, you'll have to log into the machine directly --- use the screen provided by your virtualization app.
 Once you're there, you'll just have to edit `/root/learning-manifests/sshd_config` again to change the `PasswordAuthentication` setting and re-apply the same manifest; Puppet will replace `/etc/ssh/sshd_config` with the new version, restart the service, and re-enable remote password logins.
 (And you can put your SSH key back now, if you like.)

+> Note about services:
+>
+> The `service` type has several attributes to help work around broken or missing init scripts.
+As working init scripts have become more ubiquitous, some of the default values for these attributes have changed.
+If you find yourself using an older version of Puppet, be aware that `hasstatus` and `hasrestart` default to `true` in Puppet 2.7 and later, but used to default to `false`.

 Package/File/Service
 --------------------